TEKS4430/Autumn-2026_Assignment_1/README.md

 You write and edit code on your host machine using VS Code.
 The code runs and builds inside the container.
-Git is always used from your host machine terminal — never from inside the container.

 ---